 In most cases of persistent bad breath, the smell comes from a build-up of germs (bacteria) within the mouth - in food debris, plaque and gum disease, or in a coating on the back of the tongue.
 Good oral hygiene will often solve the problem.
-That is, routine mouth care described above, and in addition (if possible) regular flossing, scraping the back of the tongue, and antiseptic mouthwashes.
-See separate leaflet called Bad Breath (Halitosis) for more details.
+That is, routine oral care described above, and in addition (if possible) regular flossing, scraping the back of the tongue, and antiseptic mouthwashes.
+See the separate leaflet called Bad Breath (Halitosis) for more details.

 Other causes of bad breath may develop in people who are unwell.
 For example, oral thrush, a dry mouth, and tumours in the mouth can cause bad breath.
 If these can be treated then this may clear the bad breath.

 Mucositis is a painful inflammation and ulceration of the lining of the mouth (the mucous membranes).
 Mucositis is a common side-effect of chemotherapy and radiotherapy, especially radiotherapy that involves the head and neck.
 It occurs because the rapidly dividing cells on the inside lining of the mouth are affected by the treatment that is directed at the rapidly dividing cancer cells.
 Mucositis tends to get better 2-3 weeks after the course of chemotherapy or radiotherapy treatment has finished.
 However, whilst you have mucositis you are more prone to develop other mouth problems such as infection and dry mouth.
 The routine mouth care described above before, during and after treatment reduces the severity of mucositis, and helps prevent secondary infection.
 Treatment for pain, dry mouth and infection may also be needed.

 There are many different causes of mouth pain.
 Sometimes the pain is localised to one area.
 Sometimes it is more generalised inside the mouth.
 Treatment depends on the cause and may include:

 - Treating the underlying cause (if possible).